Smart Fortwo

-The Smart Fortwo (stylized as "smart fortwo") is a two-seater city car manufactured and marketed by the Smart division of the Mercedes-Benz Group for model years 1998–2024, across three generations — each using a rear-engine, rear-wheel-drive layout and a one-box design.
+The Smart Fortwo (stylized as "smart fortwo") is a two-seater city car manufactured and marketed by the Smart division of the Mercedes-Benz Group for model years 1998–2024.
+The car was sold across three generations — each using a rear-engine, rear-wheel-drive layout and a (generally) one-box design body shape.
+Much like the original Volkswagen Beetle decades earlier, the Smart car's identity is interchangeably associated with both its brand name and its model name.

-The first generation was internally designated as the W450, launched at the 1998 Paris Motor Show.
-The second generation W451-build series was launched at the 2006 Bologna Motor Show.
-The third generation Fortwo (2014–2024) was internally designated as the C453 build series, and debuted globally on July 16, 2014, at the Tempodrom in Berlin along with a closely related four-door version, the Smart Forfour, co-developed and sharing the same platform and engines with the third-generation Renault Twingo.
+The first generation Smart ForTwo (a joint venture project between Mercedes-Benz and Swatch) was internally designated as the W450, and was publicly launched at the 1998 Paris Motor Show.
+The redesigned (but visually similarly-shaped) second generation W451 would debut 8 years later, at the 2006 Bologna Motor Show.
+The third (and currently final) generation Fortwo was the C453 build series.
+It debuted globally on July 16, 2014, at the Tempodrom in Berlin.
+The third generation coupe and convertible debuted along with a closely related four-door version.
+While the four door carried the previously-used Smart Forfour name, this generation of smart cars was actually co-developed (sharing the same platform and engines) with the third-generation Renault Twingo.

-Marketed in 46 countries worldwide, Fortwo production had surpassed 1.7 million units by early 2015.
+The ForTwo was marketed in 46 countries worldwide, allowing production to reach 1.7 million units by early 2015, and going on to surpass 2 million units globally, before end of 3rd generation production.

-The brand name Smart supposedly derives from its early history as a cooperative venture between Swatch and Mercedes: Swatch Mercedes ART.
-The Fortwo nameplate derives from its two-person seating capacity.
-Until 2002, the Fortwo had been marketed as the smart City-Coupé.
+The Smart moniker was derived as a portmanteau of three words from the project's early history as a cooperative design and engineering venture between Swatch and Mercedes resulting in the words: Swatch, Mercedes, and ART merging to simply become 'Smart'.
+The Fortwo model nameplate derives from the vehicle's two-person seating capacity.
+(In much of the marketing up until 2002 however, the Fortwo had been marketed as the "Smart City-Coupé").
+Following this theme, the larger Smart car received the "ForFour" name, to emphasize that model's intended size/capacity.

+A low-slung, somewhat related Roadster/coupe-style car, simply called the (R452/C452) 'Smart Roadster' was also produced early on in the 2000s, but it did not sell in great volumes and did not see a second generation.
+A mechanically unrelated and even larger 4-door off-road/crossover Smart was designed and developed in-house by Mercedes, and may or may not have been based on the then-outgoing W203 C-class platform.
+This vehicle (called the Smart "ForMore") was ultimately canceled at the last moment, due to a number of factors, including but not limited to the 2008 financial crisis.